Honors Course Offerings Fall 2026

 CRN: 83188/83189/83204

-In this one-credit service learning course, students will engage in semesterlong service projects that connect with their academic, professional, or personal goals.
+In this repeatable one-credit Service Learning course, students will engage in semester-long service projects that connect with their academic, professional, or personal goals.
 At the conclusion of the semester, students will reflect on the impact of those service experiences–both on the community and on themselves.
-This course fulfills the service learning requirement for honors completion.
+This course fulfills the Service learning requirement for honors completion.

 HIST 2310: Early World History